March 22, 2022

-The Humanities Research Group (HRG) is committed to engaging our community on campus, in the city, and in our region, with interdisciplinary ideas and perspectives of complexity and weight that are central to our understanding of ourselves and our place in the world.
-Our goal is to bring students, faculty and Windsorites together, to challenge, inspire, and stimulate, in a space of open dialogue, sharing and exchange.
+The Humanities Research Group (HRG) is committed to engaging our community on campus, in the city, our region, and online across the country, with interdisciplinary ideas and perspectives of complexity and weight that are central to our understanding of ourselves and our place in the world.
+Our goal is to bring people together to challenge, inspire, and stimulate, in a space of open dialogue, sharing and exchange.

 About the Humanities Research Group (HRG)

 The Humanities Research Group is an interdisciplinary council comprised of University of Windsor faculty, students, staff, and community members, who support humanities research and facilitate events where thinkers and audience members grapple with issues relating to the human condition.

 Read our Athena Newsletter to learn more about HRG including past and upcoming events.